tin2tin/Auto_Organize_Sequence/README.md

 Blender add-on to automatic clean up the sequence.

 ## Concentrate Sequence
-Concentrate sequence by moving strips down without ruining the vertical logic, and restore channel naming.
+Concentrate sequence by moving strips down without ruining the vertical order, and restore channel naming.

 ## Categorize Sequence
 Group strip according to their types and rename the channel headers accordingly.